 She pulled a bottle of well gin from the rack at her waist and filled his glass to the mid-line.

-“No,” he said to the female bartender while she took orders from standing guests.
+“No,” he said to her while she took orders from standing guests.
 She could not hear him, as he spoke as if they were in a quiet room together.
 He failed to see her also, to know that she was not paying him attention, as he kept his gaze into the neat gin.

 The Old Man picked up the gin with a shaking hand and drank it down in one movement.
-He looked up to see the female bartender at the other end of the bar, smiling and laughing along with male guests cajoling her to take a whiskey shot with them.
-The male bartender shook two tins full of ice to a rhythm the old man could not follow.
-The bartender looked at him and the empty glass.
-He could sense the man’s scorn in pouring him another gin.
-It was his time to leave, the bar was not for him.
-The youth were clamoring for another drink and to talk amongst themselves and to listen to their music.
+He looked up to see the Female Bartender with Bangs at the other end of the bar, smiling and laughing along with male guests as they cajoled her to take a whiskey shot with them.
+The Linebacker-sized Male Bartender shook two tins full of ice to a rhythm the old man could not follow.
+It was the Old Man’s time to leave, the bar was not for him.
+The youth were clamoring for another drink and to talk among themselves and to listen to their music.
 The Old Man would suppress his urges and leave.
-The man-boy talked loudly to his friends, his drunkenness slurred his speech; he was going to send his ex-girlfriend another mean text.
-Out in the crowd of people, the Old Man could see the top of the Tall One’s head, as it moved to emphasize the anecdote to which the co-workers reacted in simultaneous laughter.
+The man-boy talked loudly to his friends, his drunkenness slurred his speech; he was going to send his ex-girlfriend another text.
+Out in the crowd of people, the Old Man could see the top of the Tall One’s head, as it moved to emphasize the anecdote to which the co-workers reacted in a simultaneous uproar of laughter.

-The Old Man dropped a crumpled five dollar bill on the bar, smoothed it out just slightly and placed the empty glass on top and left.
+The Old Man dropped a crumpled five dollar bill on the bar, smoothed it out and placed the empty glass on top.
+He returned his grey trilby to his head, stood in slow agony and left.

 No one saw him leave.